Drama: Sanskrit theatre

 The earliest-surviving fragments of Sanskrit drama date from the 1st century AD.
 The wealth of archeological evidence from earlier periods offers no indication of the existence of a tradition of theatre.
 The ancient Vedas (hymns from between 1500 and 1000 BC that are among the earliest examples of literature in the world) contain no hint of it (although a small number are composed in a form of dialogue) and the rituals of the Vedic period do not appear to have developed into theatre.
 The Mahābhāṣya by Patañjali contains the earliest reference to what may have been the seeds of Sanskrit drama.
 This treatise on grammar from 140 BC provides a feasible date for the beginnings of theatre in India.

 The major source of evidence for Sanskrit theatre is A Treatise on Theatre (Nātyaśāstra), a compendium whose date of composition is uncertain (estimates range from 200 BC to 200 AD) and whose authorship is attributed to Bharata Muni.
 The Treatise is the most complete work of dramaturgy in the ancient world.
 It addresses acting, dance, music, dramatic construction, architecture, costuming, make-up, props, the organisation of companies, the audience, competitions, and offers a mythological account of the origin of theatre.

 Its drama is regarded as the highest achievement of Sanskrit literature.
 It utilised stock characters, such as the hero (nayaka), heroine (nayika), or clown (vidusaka).
 Actors may have specialised in a particular type.
 It was patronized by the kings as well as village assemblies.
-Famous early playwrights include Bhasa, Kalidasa (famous for Vikrama and Urvashi, Malavika and Agnimitra, and The Recognition of Shakuntala), Śudraka (famous for The Little Clay Cart), Asvaghosa, Daṇḍin, and Emperor Harsha (famous for Nagananda, Ratnavali, and Priyadarsika). Śakuntalā (in English translation) influenced Goethe's Faust (1808–1832).
+Famous early playwrights include Bhasa, Kalidasa (famous for Urvashi, Won by Valour, Malavika and Agnimitra, and The Recognition of Shakuntala), Śudraka (famous for The Little Clay Cart), Asvaghosa, Daṇḍin, and Emperor Harsha (famous for Nagananda, Ratnavali, and Priyadarsika). Śakuntalā (in English translation) influenced Goethe's Faust (1808–1832).

 Mobile theatre

 A distinct form of theatre has developed in India where the entire crew travels performing plays from place to place, with makeshift stages and equipment, particularly in the eastern parts of the country.
 Jatra (Bengali for "travel"), originating in the Vaishnavite movement of Chaitanya Mahaprabhu in Bengal, is a tradition that follows this format.
 Vaishnavite plays in the neighbouring state of Assam, pioneered by Srimanta Sankardeva, takes the forms of Ankia Naat and Bhaona.
 These, along with Western influences, have inspired the development of modern mobile theatre, known in Assamese as Bhramyoman, in Assam.
 Modern Bhramyoman stages everything from Hindu mythology to adaptations of Western classics and Hollywood movies, and make use of modern techniques, such as live visual effects.
 Assamese mobile theatre is estimated to be an industry worth a hundred million.
 The self-contained nature of Bhramyoman, with all equipment and even the stage being carried by the troop itself, allows staging shows even in remote villages, giving wider reach.
-Pioneers of this industry include Achyut Lahkar, Brajanath Sarma etc.
+Pioneers of this industry include Achyut Lahkar and Brajanath Sarma.